Medical Negligence Solicitors

 Our expertise with medical negligence claims in Ireland

-For 30 years, our medical negligence solicitors in Dublin have helped clients to claim compensation for a wide range of medical errors and injures.
+For 35 years, our medical negligence solicitors in Dublin and Galway have helped clients to claim compensation for a wide range of medical errors and injures.
 We make sure claims are handled effectively from the outset, ensuring no detail is overlooked and that clients understand what is happening and what to expect at every stage of the claims process.

 Head of Medical Negligence Avril Scally has over 16 years’ experience dealing with a wide range of claims for clients all over Ireland and is a member of AVMA (Action Against Medical Accident) and APIL (the Association of Personal Injury Lawyers).

 As well as helping with the legal side of pursuing a medical negligence claim, our team can also assist with accessing specialist care and rehabilitation services.